i-pi/i-pi/docs/src/getting-started.rst

   > mkdir ~/lib/py_vers
   > mkdir ~/lib/py_vers/site-packages

-Next, you must tell Python where to find this library, by appending to the Linux environment variable PYTHONPATH, using:
+Next, you must tell Python where to find this library, by appending it to the Linux environment variable PYTHONPATH, using:

 .. code-block::